 The beginning and end dates of the semester differ in every country.
 Check the dates on the partner institution’s website.

 It is very important to prepare a very high quality recording.
 The standard Erasmus application consists of three works, various styles approx. 15 minutes in length.
 Composition students should send the scores as separate pdf files as well.
-Many conservatoires have specific requirements, for instance the length (10 or 30 minutes), repertoire (number of works, genre, century etc.), audio or video, links or CD/DVD.
+Many conservatoires have specific requirements, for instance the length (10 or 30 minutes), repertoire (number of works, genre, century etc.), audio or video, links.
 Please check the requirements very carefully before preparing your application.

 Many conservatoires use the Online application platform EASY (check the information on the partner institution’s website).